-ZERO1 in partnership with the U.S. State Department’s Bureau of Educational and Cultural Affairs (ECA) has launched a new media and digital arts program, American Arts Incubator.
+ZERO1 partners with the U.S. State Department’s Bureau of Educational and Cultural Affairs (ECA) to run an international creative exchange program in media and digital arts, American Arts Incubator.

 Inspired by the “business incubator” model made popular by Silicon Valley’s technology and start-up companies, American Arts Incubator is a hybrid training lab, production workshop, and tool for public engagement.
 It showcases artists as engaged and innovative partners in addressing social issues, in addition to creating a cross-cultural exchange of ideas.